Who Is Khloe Kardashian’s Boyfriend In 2017? Rumors Of Tristan Thompson Cheating

 Khloe Kardashian’s boyfriend was even recently treated by Koko to a trip to her brother-in-law Kanye West’s concert.

 In fact, when Tristan Thompson turned 26-years-old on Monday, Khloe Kardashian made sure her boyfriend had the kind of birthday celebrations he has never received before from any of his ex-girlfriends.
 Koko threw a lavish, gold-themed party to celebrate her golden boyfriend’s birthday, according to People magazine.
-While he may not be so golden if Tristan Thompson cheating rumors are true, Koko was excited to shower her boyfriend with lots of gifts.
+While he might not be so golden if Tristan Thompson cheating rumors are true, Koko was excited to shower her boyfriend with lots of gifts.

 Khloe Kardashian proves she's an awesome event planner with a gold-themed party for her man Tristan Thompson. https://t.co/O7tB3UakmF pic.twitter.com/FJizQvxuk4